“At the center of non-violence stands the principle of love”

 - use the breath to become calm

 - develop a habit of pausing before reacting

 - allow our best self to shine through

 Just Breathe: Finding a steady, deep, relaxed breath has a calming effect and affords us an extra moment before reacting.

 Mind/Body Awareness: When practicing forward bends, back bends, and twists, we increase our awareness of our internal terrain, including our heart.
 Paying attention to physical sensations in our chest area in particular can provide clues to when we are operating from fear versus love.
 For example, in situations where one perceives danger, it is instinctual to hunch forward to protect the throat and vital organs.
 Whether the danger is perceived as physical or emotional, the physiological reaction is the same.
-So even in typical everyday interactions, it is not uncommon for the nervous system to perceive threats to one’s well being in the form of a seemingly critical remark, or indifference from a loved one when we are craving affection.
+So even in typical everyday interactions, it is not uncommon for the nervous system to perceive innocuous events such as a criticism or getting the cold shoulder from a loved one as a threat to one’s well being.
 Thoughts often pass through the mind so quickly we don’t notice them.
 Other times, we dismiss thoughts that seem irrational or inconvenient and push them into the shadows, where they operate in the darkness.
 This is why taking note of our physical posture can offer some insight into our underlying emotional state.

 Pausing Before Reacting: The real key here is to notice our physical and mental reactions and ask ourselves questions such as, What have I just told myself about this interaction?
 Was it a fear-based thought? (e.g. “This person is upset with me.
 What if she never forgives me and I’m alone forever?”).
 Or, did my reaction come from a place of love and compassion? (e.g. “Wow, he seems grouchy.
 I wonder if something is bothering him?”)